-LPB funding will average between $5,000 and $100,000 for programs of most genres, including documentary, narrative, performance, mixed genre or new media.
 LPB is primarily interested in funding projects at the production and post-production stage.
 Requests for research and development (R&D) are not a priority at this time.
-If applying for new media funds, applicants will be expected to complete the project with funds awarded.
-LPB funding for each stage ranges as follows:
+If applying for digital media projects, applicants will be expected to complete the project with funds awarded.
+LPB funding ranges for each category as follows:

-Research and Development requests should provide funding for producers to fully develop their storylines, identify engaging characters, talent and complete a production proposal and budget.
+Research and Development: Funding to fully develop storylines, identify engaging characters, talent and complete a production proposal and budget.
 Eligible activities include: (i) research; (ii) clearance of life story rights or other rights necessary to initiate production; (iii) development of a script or treatment, including the hiring of writers; (iv) preliminary filming, if necessary prior to the commencement of principle photography; (v) completion of a production proposal and budget.

 Production $25,000 – $100,000

-Production requests should provide funding for producers to film and produce their programs.
-Funding requested may or may not include full completion of the program.
-Eligible activities include: (i) principle photography (including all production activities, hiring of crew, talent, clearance of rights for public media use; (ii) development of a website for the program and (iii) post-production (including editing and completion).
+Production: Funding to film and produce a program.
+Eligible activities include: (i) principle photography (including all production activities, hiring of crew, talent, clearance of rights for public media use; (ii) development of a website for the program and (iii) post-production.

 Post-Production $25,000 – $100,000

-Post-Production requests provide funding for producers to complete programs already-in-progress.
-Eligible activities include: (i) post-production (including editing and completion); (ii) clearance of rights required for public media use; (iii) development of a website for the program; and (iv) if approved by LPB, promotion and outreach expenses for the initial release of the program.
+Post-Production: Funding to complete a program already-in-progress.
+Eligible activities include: (i) post-production (including editing and completion); (ii) clearance of rights required for public media use.

-Digital Media requests provide funding for producers to research, produce and complete “short form” (no more than 20 minute) programs for primary distribution over the Internet or another public television platform, and include vignettes, webisodes and other digital media content.
+Digital Media: Funding to research, produce and complete “short form” (no more than 20 minutes) programs for primary distribution over the Internet or another public television platform, and include vignettes, webisodes and other digital media content.
 Eligible activities include: (i) research; (ii) clearance of rights necessary to produce, complete and distribute the program; (iii) all standard production and post-production activities; and (iv) creation of engagement materials (including promotion and marketing materials).

 Funding Contract Terms